SGrondin/bottleneck/README.md

 ## Debugging your application

-Debugging complex scheduling logic can be difficult, especially when priorities, weights, and network latency all interact.
+Debugging complex scheduling logic can be difficult, especially when priorities, weights, and network latency all interact with one another.

 If your application is not behaving as expected, start by making sure you're catching `error` [events emitted](#events) by your limiters and your Groups.
 Those errors are most likely uncaught exceptions from your application code.